Ephesians

 kai "and" - Possibly epexegetic; "that is to say, ...."

-touto pro. "this" - Barth points out that the pronoun could refer back to either "faith", "saved", or "grace.
-Hoehner thinks it refers indirectly to all three, ie. "the concept of salvation by grace through faith."
-So, referring to a salvation achieved apart from works of faithfulness.
-The "this not from yourselves, it is the gift of God" is therefore not referring to "faith".
+touto pro. "this" - Although neuter, the potential antecedents are either feminine or masculine.
+Barth points out that the pronoun could refer back to either "faith", "saved", or "grace.
+Hoehner thinks it refers indirectly to all three, ie., "the concept of salvation by grace through faith."
+If this is the case, then "this" is referring to a salvation achieved apart from works of faithfulness, rather than "faith" itself.
 In support of "faith", the Westminster Shorted Catechism states that saving faith is a gift of God's grace by which the Holy Spirit acts to "persuade and enable us to embrace Jesus Christ, freely offered to us in the gospel".

-ouk ex + gen. "not from [yourselves]" - out of, from [you].
+ex + gen. "from" - [not] out of, from [you = yourselves].
 Source.
 The pronoun "you" takes a reflective sense, as NIV.

 v9

-ex + gen. "by [works]" - Basically expressing source, "out of, from", here leaning toward result, "not the result of works", Cassirer, or means, "by", as NIV.
-For a Jew, the "works" are obviously the "works of the law", but for Gentiles a wider sense is implied, ie. "human effort", Hoehner.
-Just as salvation is not because of human initiative, v8, then neither is it a reward for good deeds, cf. O'Brien.
+ex + gen. "by [works]" - [not] of [works].
+Basically expressing source, "out of, from", here leaning toward result, "not the result of works", Cassirer, or means, "by", as NIV.
+For a Jew, the "works" are obviously the "works of the law", but for Gentiles a wider sense is implied, ie., "human effort", Hoehner.
+Just as salvation is not because of human initiative, v8, then neither is it a reward for good deeds, cf., O'Brien.

-iJna mh "so that no one" - lest.
+iJna mh + subj. "so that" - lest.
 Introducing a negated final clause expressing purpose.
 "Any achievement of ours is ruled out to make it impossible for anyone to boast", Barclay.

 v10

-gar "for" - Expressing cause / reason, introducing an explanation as to why this salvation is not of human works.
+gar "for" - because.
+Introducing a causal clause explaining why this salvation is not of human works, so Larkin.

 poihma (a atoV) "workmanship" - product, design, created thing, masterpiece.
 A difficult word to render and only used in one other place in the New Testament, Rom.1:20.
 The LXX uses it for God's handiwork in the creation, so possibly "design", as in the creation of a work of art.